coderbyheart/coderbyheart.com/content/Communities.md

 - [Volunteer Impact: Distribute Aid Refugees Care](https://www.designtocombatcovid19.com/blog/distribute-aid)
 - [COVID-19 guide for Aid Workers built with GatsbyJS from a Google Drive folder](https://coderbyheart.com/covid-19-guide-for-aid-workers-built-with-gatsbyjs-from-a-google-drive/)
 - [I've left DistributeAid](/leaving-distributeaid)

+## Algo Peers / CreaTech Motives Afrika

+In 2023 [I volunteered](/joining-ctmafri) as a technical advisor for the Ghana-based social learning initiative, which is also supported by Nordic Semiconductor and the micro:bit foundation.